History of the England national rugby union team: 1900–1939

-There were no games between 1914 and 1920 owing to the First World War, but when the Five Nations resumed in 1921 England continued where they left off; winning another Grand Slam.
-Davies returned to head the attack, and Wavell Wakefield pioneered specialisation in the scrum to give England an edge in forward play.
+There were no games between 1914 and 1920 owing to the 1st World War, but when the Five Nations resumed in 1921 England continued where they left off; winning another Grand Slam.
+Davies returned to head the attack, and Wavell Wakefield pioneered specialization in the scrum to give England an edge in forward play.
 They lost a game to eventual champions Wales and drew with France in the 1922 championship.
 In both 1924 and 1925 England won the Grand Slam.

 They started 1925 off with a loss to the All Black Invincibles in front of 60,000 fans at Twickenham.
 This was followed by two wins, a draw and a loss at the 1925 Five Nations.
 England slipped to just the one win in 1926; with a draw and two losses in the Five Nations that year.
 This was followed by two wins and two losses at the subsequent championship.
 In 1928 England returned to Five Nations form, and produced a Grand Slam in the process.
 Although they only won the two games at the 1929 championship, England won it again in 1930.
 The following year, the tournament returned to its Home Nations format after France were excluded due to allegations of professionalism.

 The 1931 Home Nations resulted in a three-way tie between Ireland, England and Wales.
 That same year England played the Springboks in front of 70,000 at Twickenham.
 England won the 1934 Home Nations with a "Triple Crown".
 In 1935 England achieved their first victory the All Blacks; thanks in part to Obolensky's famous try.
 The victory is still England's biggest over New Zealand.
 In 1937, England won the Home Nations, with a Triple Crown.
 Scotland won the following year, but England shared the championship again a year later, with Ireland and Wales.